AntreasAntoniou/FewShotContinualLearning/README.md

-# Learning to Learn via Self-Critique in Pytorch
+# Benchmarks for Continual Few-Shot Learning in Pytorch
-The original code for the paper ["Learning to Learn via Self-Critique"]().
+The original code for the paper ["Benchmarks for Continual Few-Shot Learning"]().

 ## Introduction

-Welcome to the code repository of How to train your MAML arxiv_url.
-This repository includes code for training both MAML and MAML++ models, as well as data providers and the datasets for both.
+Welcome to the code repository of *Benchmarks for Continual Few-Shot Learning*.
+This repository includes code for training Low-End and High-End MAML++ as well as SCA and ProtoNets on continual few-shot learning tasks.
+We also provide data providers and the datasets for both Omniglot and SlimageNet.
 By using this codebase you agree to the terms and conditions in the LICENSE file.

 ## Installation